 Before we start performing your surgical procedure, there are several actions you will need to take, including:

 - Consultation – Together, we will discuss your surgery and make sure you understand what is going to happen and what you need to do beforehand.
-This page provides some guidelines, but it is not a substitute for actually talking with Dr. Melhuish about your surgery.
+This page provides some guidelines, but it is not a substitute for actually talking with Dr. Melhuish or Dr. Betesh about your surgery.

 - Making plans – You will need to arrange transportation, time off of work, and possibly child care, depending on your specific circumstances.
 Transportation is especially important, so make sure you have a friend or loved one who is able to take you to and from your procedure.